alexej-schelle/GaussEntropy/README.md

 In order to estimate the relative loss of information, the Shannon entropy is used in this primary study (@hema.to GmbH) on information loss from dimensionality reduction as a quantitative measure in order to calculate the deviations of the total entropy to the sum of entropies in an ensemble of particles emitting five different frequency components.

 In collaboration with hema.to GmbH in Ainmiller.
-22, Munich, I am currently searching for people interested in a common freelancer project, bachelor- or master thesis (e. g. at the IU International University of Applied Sciences).
+22, Munich, we are currently searching for people interested in a common project, bachelor- or master thesis (e. g. at the IU International University of Applied Sciences).

 For applications and proposals, or interests in the Python source code of the corresponding Gaussian Information Model, please contact :